rrajasek92/folio-app/readme.txt

 --------Folio App----------

 Installation:
 This app was built and deployed using Expo.
-In order to access on iOS you must download "Expo Client" on the app store.
+In order to access it on iOS you must download "Expo Client" in the app store.
 After that, open a browser and search the following url:

 https://expo.io/--/to-exp/https%3A%2F%2Fexp.host%2F%40rrajasek92%2FFolio